 Mary González currently serves as a State Representative for El Paso County, as well as the Founder of Izel Consulting, a Leadership and Diversity Consulting Firm.
 Mary received her Bachelor’s Degree from the University of Texas at Austin and her Masters Degree from St. Edward’s University.
 Currently, she is pursuing her Doctoral degree in Curriculum and Instruction-Cultural Studies in Education at UT-Austin.

 Lyndon K. Gill

 Lyndon K. Gill was born in New York City and raised on all the Trinbagonian culture Jamaica, Queens would allow.
 He graduated Phi Beta Kappa from Stanford University with a B.A. in African & African American Studies.
 He received his Ph.D. in African American Studies and Anthropology (with a Secondary Field in Studies of Women, Gender & Sexuality) from Harvard University.
 He has held postdoctoral fellowships at Princeton University’s Center for African American Studies and in the University of Pennsylvania’s Department of Anthropology and Center for Africana Studies.
-Dr. Gill is currently an Assistant Professor of African & African Diaspora Studies at the University
+Dr. Gill is currently an Associate Professor in the Department of African & African Diaspora Studies, the Department of Anthropology and the Center for Women’s & Gender Studies at the University of Texas at Austin.